 Completing an additional major.
 Students choosing the B.S.–Art option often also choose to complete an additional major in the College of Letters & Science.
 Review Academic Policies and Procedures to find detailed information about declaring an additional L&S major while a student in the School of Education.

-Students interested in additional majors or dual degrees should consult carefully with an Education Academic Services advisor.
-Students may be referred to Associate Dean Jeffrey Hamm for additional consultation and approvals.
+Students interested in additional majors or dual degrees should consult carefully with an advisor in the School of Education Student Services office.
+Students may be referred to the associate dean for additional consultation and approvals.

 GPA and other Graduation Requirements